 Just after the two mile marker at Wolf Shoals Road you’ll reach the Fairfax Buckley Cemetery.
 According to the Fairfax County Cemetery Preservation Association:

-[quote]Confederate veteran, Wellington Fairfax and his family members are buried there… [including] four relatives who died in 1918, possibly as a result of the Spanish influenza outbreak.
-One of these, Robert Makely, was a member of the Independent Order of Foresters, a fraternal organization that traces its origins back to medieval times and the Royal Forests of the United Kingdom. [/quote]
+“Confederate veteran, Wellington Fairfax, and his family members are buried there… [including] four relatives who died in 1918, possibly as a result of the Spanish influenza outbreak.
+One of these, Robert Makely, was a member of the Independent Order of Foresters, a fraternal organization that traces its origins back to medieval times and the Royal Forests of the United Kingdom.”

-There is a small parking area near the cemetery and additional space at the end of Wolf Shoals Road, so you could turn back now, then park here to start the next two mile segment.
-We don’t know about security in the area; you might be better off breaking the hike into three mile stretches, parking at the busier lots on each end.
+There is a small parking area near the cemetery and additional space at the end of Wolf Shoals Road.
+You could turn back now and park here to start the next two-mile segment.
+We don’t know about security in the area; you might be better off breaking the hike into three-mile stretches, parking at the busier lots on each end.

 Of course, no hike in the Virginia countryside would be complete without a little Revolutionary and Civil War history.
 At the end of Wolf Shoals Road, just off the trail, you’ll find both.
-An informational Civil War Trails sign describes the strategic crossing point nearby used by Union and Confederate forces during the Civil War.
+An informational Civil War Trails sign describes the strategic crossing point nearby.
+Both Union and Confederate forces crossed the river here during the Civil War.

-Nearby, a marker notes that the trail here follows a section of the Washington Rochambeau Wagon Route, a 600 mile long route from Virginia to New England traveled by American and French forces before the climactic Battle of Yorktown.
+Nearby, a marker notes that the trail here follows a section of the 600-mile long Washington Rochambeau Wagon Route.
+This route from Virginia to New England was traveled by American and French forces before the climactic Battle of Yorktown.

 We enjoyed the Fountainhead to Bull Run Marina Hike in early spring after a dry spell.
 The lack of foliage allowed for more views of the river from the ridges.
 In May and June, hikers will see wildflowers and blooming mountain laurel along the trail.
 Summer can be humid and buggy, but at least the woods provide good shade throughout the hike.
 This would also be a fun winter hike as long as the ground isn’t icy or very saturated.

-If you start from the Bull Run Marina side of this hike, park at the large lot across from the marina parking (which is closed in the off season).
+If you begin your hike from the Bull Run Marina, park at the large lot across from the marina parking.
+(The lot is closed in the offseason.)
 The trail is easy to access past the building at one end of the lot.

-Another of our favorite segments of the Bull Run Occoquan Trail begins at the end of Yates Ford Road, and can be happily combined with a winery stop: Bull Run Occoquan Trail and Paradise Springs Winery.
-After your hike, we highly recommend a visit to enjoy the charms of Clifton, Virginia.
+Another of our favorite segments of the Bull Run Occoquan Trail begins at the end of Yates Ford Road.
+Happily, you can combine your hike with a winery stop: Bull Run Occoquan Trail and Paradise Springs Winery.
+After your hike, we highly recommend a visit to enjoy charming Clifton, Virginia.